MonitSharma/Learn-Quantum-Computing-For-Free/README.md

 ### Demonstrations and tutorials

-Online courses offer structured learning experiences and often include video lectures, quizzes, and assignments.
-Here are some free online courses on quantum computing:

 - [Demos](https://pennylane.ai/qml/demonstrations/): Take a deeper dive into quantum computing by exploring cutting-edge algorithms using PennyLane and quantum hardware.
 - [Videos](https://pennylane.ai/qml/videos/): Sit back and explore quantum machine learning and quantum programming with our curated selection of expert videos.